ghoulmann/cs-curriculum/year_2.rst

 * Develop and select appropriate algorithms and data structures to solve problems (College Board)
 * Illustrate a process using a flowchart conventionally
 * Demonstrate the use of pseudocode
+* Use a soldering iron to create designed circuits based on schematics

 *Level 5*